cobrbra/RPEnsemble/README.md

-# RPEnsemble
-:exclamation: This is a read-only mirror of the CRAN R package repository.
-RPEnsemble — Random Projection Ensemble Classification.
-Homepage: http://arxiv.org/abs/1504.04595, http://www-bcf.usc.edu/~cannings/
+This is a fork of the package RPEnsemble (created by my supervisor Timothy Cannings), to incoporate extra functinoality for supervised dimension reduction and sufficient subspace identification.